lit/lit.dev/packages/lit-dev-content/site/guide/templates/directives.md

 you need to include in your Lit template, you can use the `templateContent` directive to clone the template content and include it in your Lit template.
-As long as the template element reference does not change between renders, subsequent renders will modify the content.
+As long as the template element reference does not change between renders, subsequent renders will no-op.

 <div class="alert alert-warning">

-Note, the template content should be developer-controlled and must not include untrusted content.
+Note, the template content should be developer-controlled and must not be created using an untrusted string.
 Examples of untrusted content include query string parameters and values from user inputs.
-Untrusted content rendered with this directive could lead to cross-site scripting (XSS) vulnerabilities.
+Untrusted templates rendered with this directive could lead to cross-site scripting (XSS) vulnerabilities.

 </div>